 By the end of this blog post, you’ll have a fool-proof strategy to get your clients to pay on time - every time - with credit cards.

-It’s not odd for a business with a recurring billing schedule to require a credit card on file.
+It’s not unusual for a business with a recurring billing schedule to require a credit card on file.

 No one balks at Netflix or their gym membership... or even their dog’s vet requiring a credit card.

-People who complain about giving out their credit card are in 1 of 3 camps:
+Cleaning clients who complain about giving out their credit card are usually in 1 of 3 camps:

-The people who never pay on time.
-Maybe you’ve even voided invoices to dodge the confrontation.
+These are the people who never pay on time.
+Maybe, you even voided invoices to dodge the confrontation.

-Send them an email first.
-Cash-flow-gap creators are detrimental to your business.
+First, send them an email.
+After all, cash-flow-gaps are detrimental to your business.

-Remember to sell the benefit of credit card payments to them:
+Remember, you need to sell the benefit of credit card payments to your cleaning clients.

-“Your job is to enjoy your lawn.
-A credit card on file means that you won’t have to worry about remembering to write a check or visit an ATM to pay for our services.”
+For example, you could say something like, "Your job is to relax and enjoy your sparkling clean home - 100% stress-free!
+A credit card on file means you don't have to worry about remembering to write a check or visit an ATM anymore."